Dynamic Wisp Removal in JWST NIRCam Images

 Given the above statements it is intuitively clear that some programs and visits will have fewer wisp issues (due to the good fortune of exactly where off-axis sources happen to lie), and others might be seriously compromised.
 In the PEARLS medium-deep survey fields there are examples of detector-filter combinations with no visual wisps apparent in our final stacks, and other cases where wisps are highly prominent and problematic for further analysis.
-This paper will investigate dynamic strategies for optimally removing wisps.
-We believe these approaches will prove useful to the broader community for any and all future medium and deep surveys with NIRCam in order to achieve $\sqrt{T}$ improvements in depth with increasing exposure time ($T$) across all NIRCam filters.
+This paper presents a dynamic strategy for optimally removing wisps.
+We believe this approach will prove useful to the broader community for future medium and deep surveys with NIRCam and help to achieve $\sqrt{T}$ improvements in depth with increasing exposure time ($T$) across all NIRCam filters.